followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onDataErrorOccurred.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **dataErrorOccurred** event.
-Executed when an error occurs in the data source.
+A function that is executed when an error occurs in the data source.
 <!--/shortDescription-->

 <!--fullDescription-->
 Handles errors that might occur in the data source.
-To obtain a human-readable description of the error in the handler, use the **error.message** field.
+To obtain a human-readable description of the error in the function, use the **error.message** field.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->